DES-Lab/Extracting-FSM-From-RNNs/README_ARTIFACT.md

 ## Checking the Setup

-To check whether the setup was successful, run the main method of "/path/to/code/quick_start.py" using
+To check whether the setup was successful, run the of "/path/to/code/quick_start.py" using
 ```
 python3.6 quick_start.py
 ```